ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <figcaption class = "figcaption_class"> Fig.17 - Median and maximum appreciation by year. </figcaption>
 </figure>

-Overlaying top appreciated games by year reinforces this: alongside AAA milestones like ***The Witcher 3*** and ***Baldur’s Gate 3***, we find emotionally resonant indies like ***Celeste***, ***Hollow Knight***, and ***Pizza Tower***.
+Overlaying top appreciated games by year reinforces this: alongside AAA milestones like ***The Witcher 3*** and ***Baldur’s Gate 3***, we find greatly appreciated indies like ***Celeste***, ***Hollow Knight***, and ***Pizza Tower***.
 These titles show that lasting impact isn’t tied to budget, but to originality, depth, and connection.

 <h2 id="Appreciation-Popularity Plane"> Appreciation-Popularity Plane </h2>

 The scatter plot below positions games according to their appreciation (horizontal axis) and popularity (vertical axis) scores.
 With median lines dividing the space, four distinct profiles emerge.
 Games in the top-right quadrant — such as ***Red Dead Redemption 2*** or ***The Witcher 3*** — combine strong admiration with widespread reach.
 The top-left captures popular games with more mixed reception, while the bottom-right shows beloved titles with narrower appeal.
 The bottom-left hosts games that struggled to resonate broadly on either front.
-This quadrant framework helps decode the landscape of critical and commercial impact in a single glance.
+This quadrant framework helps decode the landscape of critical and commercial impact at a single glance.

 <figure>
   <div class = "general_chartClass">